Estradiol (Absorbed through the skin)

 If a dose is missed:

-- If you miss a dose or forget to use your medicine, apply it as soon as you can.
-If it is almost time for your next dose, wait until then to apply the medicine and skip the missed dose.
+- Apply a dose as soon as you can.
+If it is almost time for your next dose, wait until then and apply a regular dose.
 Do not apply extra medicine to make up for a missed dose.
 Do not use Evamist® spray if it has been more than 12 hours since you missed your last dose.
 Wait and apply your normal dose the next day.

 How to Store and Dispose of This Medicine: